TypeCobolTeam/TypeCobolBuild/README.md

 # TypeCobolBuild

 Build engine for TypeCobol : A Prototype of an incremental Cobol compiler front-end for IBM Enterprise Cobol 5.1 for zOS syntax.
-The purpose of the TypeCobolBuild project is to provide a tool for compiling project using the TypeCobol gparser/generator.
+The purpose of the TypeCobolBuild project is to provide a tool for compiling project using the TypeCobol parser/generator.

 # Architecture overview

 ## Projects

 The solution contains 3 projects
-- **JTCB** is the main java project, it uses the RTC-SDK to access files located on RTC Streams.
+- **JTCB** is the main java project, it uses the [RTC-SDK](https://jazz.net/downloads/rational-team-concert/releases/5.0.2) (Rational Team Concert) to access files located on RTC Streams.
-- **TCB** is DLL (Dynamic Link Library) which implements the interoperability between the Java SDK and the .Net Framewok.
+- **TCB** is DLL (Dynamic Link Library) written using [C++/CLI](https://en.wikipedia.org/wiki/C%2B%2B/CLI) programming language which implements the interoperability between the Java SDK and the .Net Framewok.
-- **TypeCobolBuilder** is the Build Engine implementation directly in relation with TypeCobol infrastructure.
+- **TypeCobolBuilder** is the Build Engine implementation directly in relation with TypeCobol infrastructure and written using [C#](https://fr.wikipedia.org/wiki/C_sharp) programming language.

 ## Projects Dependencies
 - **JTCB** depends on: